Members of the International Board

 Vested Interests: None

-Alejandra Miller Restrepo, who is an economist and political scientist, lives and works in Bogotà, Colombia.
+Alejandra Miller Restrepo, an economist and political scientist, lives and works in Bogotà, Colombia.
 She was elected to the official National Truth Commission of Colombia in November 2017 and is one of five women on the eleven-member panel.
 The Truth Commission is interviewing survivors of the armed conflict between the FARC and the Colombian government for three years.
 Alejandra Miller Restrepo is a researcher and teacher of gender issues at the University of Cauca.
 She focuses on the impact on women of the armed conflict in Colombia.
 From 2003 to 2015, she was the coordinator in Cauca Department of the PeaceWomen Across the Globe partner organisation, Ruta Pacífica de las Mujeres.
 She has had a seat on the PeaceWomen Across the Globe International Board since 2013.

 Vested Interests: None

 Margo Okazawa-Rey is the regional representative of PeaceWomen Across the Globe in the USA.
 She is one of the co-founders of the International Women's Network Against Militarism.
 The IWNAM educates about and campaigns against militarism and, in particular, the presence and impacts of US military bases and operations in East Asia and the Pacific.
 Her main areas of research and activism since 1994 are militarism, armed conflict, and violence against women, understood intersectionally.
 She is involved with feminist activists in East and Southeast Asia, in English-speaking West Africa, and Palestine.
 She is a member of the International Advisory Board of Durebang - My Sisters Place – Uijongbu, South Korea, and the board of the Highlander Research and Education Center of New Market, TN, USA.
 She is the Barbara Lee Distinguished Chair in Women’s Leadership and Professor of Race, Gender, and Sexuality Studies and of Public Policy at Mills College, Oakland, CA, USA, and Professor Emerita at San Francisco State University.
 She was also the Feminist Research Consultant at the Women's Centre for Legal Aid and Counselling in Ramallah, Palestine.
 Margo Okazawa-Rey has been a member of the International Board of PeaceWomen Across the Globe since 2003.